imCaoQuoc/TrafficSign_Classification/README.md

 ---

 ### **INSTALLATION**
-I highly recommend you using Google Colab to run the healthcare_stroke_prediction.ipynb file because it already has backages and libraries I use.
+I highly recommend you using Google Colab to run the TrafficSign.ipynb file because it already has backages and libraries I use.
 But if you want to run on your local machine, following the instruction below.
   - Install essential libraries and packages:

   ```